 By 22 July 1913, the [supply ship] Rachel Cohen still had not arrived.
 She had been blown off-course and badly damaged.
 She headed for New Zealand, where she had docked for repair.
 Lack of food was now a serious concern.
 Wireless Hill eventually received a message that the New Zealand steamer, Tutanekai, would bring them the stores that had been aboard the Rachel Cohen.2

 At the end of the year, the station was taken over by the Australian Government meteorological service, from the Mawson Antarctic Expedition.

 1915: Macquarie wireless station closed on 14 October.

 1930: In December, Douglas Mawson visited the Wireless Hill station during the British and New Zealand Antarctic Research Expedition (BANZARE) and found the De Dion engine house and wireless shack were still intact.
 However, Mawson’s diary entry for 2 December states ‘There was little of the equipment inside of any use, and such as still useable is antiquated, so of no practical value’.

-1952: Awarua Radio begins working Macquarie Island VJM.
+1952: Awarua Radio began working Macquarie Island VJM.

-2016: The Australian Government announces it will close the permanent Macquarie Island research station, then reverses that decision a few days later following protests from scientists and Tasmanian politicians.
+2016: The Australian Government announced it would close the permanent Macquarie Island research station, then reversed that decision a few days later following protests from scientists and Tasmanian politicians.